influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/join_node.md

 ### Deadman

-Helper function for creating an alert on low throughput, aka deadman&#39;s switch.
+Helper function for creating an alert on low throughput, a.k.a. deadman&#39;s switch.

 - Threshold -- trigger alert if throughput drops below threshold in points/interval.
 - Interval -- how often to check the throughput.